rkwi/master-thesis/code/README.md

 The code to set up FEniCS in google colab is made by Van-Dang Nguyen (vdnguyen@kth.se).\
-The heat and Poisson solvers are adapted from FEniCS tutorial.
+The heat and Poisson solvers are adapted from FEniCS tutorial (https://fenicsproject.org/tutorial/).